European Conference on Interventional Oncology

 Rotterdam’s only surviving medieval building, Grote of Sint-Laurenskerk, is a Protestant church that was constructed between 1449 and 1525.
 Its imposing Gothic architecture offers a glimpse into the city’s pre-modern history.

-Delfshaven escaped the devastation of the 1940 bombing and is rich in history, notably as the departure point of the Dutch Pilgrims who sailed to America on the Mayflower.
-It is a great neighbourhood to walk around in, and there are plenty of restaurants to check out.
+Delfshaven, which escaped the devastation of the 1940 bombing, is rich in history, notably as the departure point of the Dutch Pilgrims who sailed to America on the Mayflower.
+Dr. de Graaf highlights that Delfshaven is now home to “little antique shops, a beer brewery (Pelgrim), the old mill, and a tasting room for ‘Jenever,’ Dutch gin.”

 Plants at the Arboretum Trompenburg – Copyright @ Roman Odintsov